ekoindia/openapi-spec/markdown/README.md

 ### 8. Vehicle RC API
-This API is used to verify the authenticity of vehicle details.
+Use this API to verify the authenticity of vehicle details.
 It provides complete information about the vehicle, including the owner, chassis number, registration date, registration number, and more.

 #### Details
 - **Method:** POST